patterninc/airflow_registry/airflow_registry/utils/README.md

 1. Create a slack app https://api.slack.com/docs/slack-button#register_your_slack_app
 2. (Optional) create a channel in slack where you want alerts/notifications to appear
 3. Create a new webhook and select the channel that the webhook will point to. (one app can have many webhooks)
-4. To use the webhook in airflow, you can either add it to Parameter Store if you have a custom secrets backend set up, or simply add the connection in Airflow.
+4. To use the webhook in airflow, simply add the connection in Airflow. (avoid adding this particular connection to Parameter store, as it is currently not customizable and uses the same name across all instances)

 connection id: conn_id_here